Research

 Downloadable (Unpublished) Research Working Papers

-Firm downsizing, public policy, and the age structure of employment adjustments (with Hans-Martin von Gaudecker); current stage: being revised.
+Firm downsizing, public policy, and the age structure of employment adjustments (with Hans-Martin von Gaudecker); current stage: revised version in preparation

 Synopsis.
 This paper combines thematically the labor demand and early retirement literatures, by means of ingenuous theoretical and empirical frameworks.
 We show theoretically and check empirically that distressed firms will dismiss with predilection their low-skilled employees eligible to retire early, given existing publicly-financed retirement schemes.
 We devise empirical strategies at individual exit & aggregate worker outflow level, on Danish LEED covering the entire set of mass layoff events over 2 decades, accounting for a number of reforms to the early pension system.